Holistic Parenting: How to Have Difficult Conversations with your Kids about Gun Violence

 Assure your child that you and your family are safe.
 We can’t promise our children that they won’t ever have to feel the impact of gun violence, but we can reassure them that the chances are very unlikely.

 Stick to routines.
 It is likely that your first instinct will be to pull your child out of school and hold them close.
 But, disrupting their normalcy will only provoke more worry or anxiety.
-Remain calm and continue with your normal evening routine.
+Remain calm and continue on with your normal evening routine.
 Spend extra time with your child, remembering how precious these moments are.
-If a something does come on the news, talk with your children about gun violence in a safe and educational way.

 Focus on solutions.
 Let your child know that there are things we can do to help.
 Just how, is up to you.
 You may discuss the importance of gun regulation, mental illness and the signs of distress, or taking school drills seriously.